RobArthan/pp/NOTES.md

 It is useful to know the dependencies between the packages.

 - pptex has no dependencies
-- dev depends on pptex (but only for typesetting the documentation)
+- dev depends on pptex
 - xpp depends on pptex
 - hol depends on dev
 - zed depends on hol